Sierra de Bernia

 During the 17th, 18th and 19th centuries, the mountain areas were in the hands of “Bandoleros”.
 These were highwaymen who lived in the mountains and knew the area inside out.

-In a very short time, the robbers were arrested or chased away, ensuring that the villages and their travellers were safe again.
+In a very short time, the robbers were arrested or chased away, ensuring that the villages and their travelers were safe again.

 The Sierra de Bernia is certainly worth a visit.
 There are several access roads from which you can venture out into the mountain.
 The walking route is about 9km long, so you will have to calculate a few hours.